“It’s a sheep! It’s a pig! Wait … what is that?”

 And that’s how we almost lost what was once Hungary’s favorite pig to extinction—in 1990, there weren’t even 200 examples of the breed alive on the planet.

 A Mangalitsa Comeback Tale

 Today, Mangalitsas are back.
-More than 160 breeding sites exist in Hungary, and the breed has recently become popular in other countries, even as far away as the U.S. Wooly Pigs, a breeder in Washington state, imported a herd of 24 in 2007.
-Marc Santucci and Wilhelm Kohl of California-based Winfield Farm imported six more in 2010.
-Since then, the breed’s popularity has spread across the states.
+More than 160 breeding sites exist in Hungary, and the breed has recently become popular in other countries, even as far away as the U.S. Putnam, a breeder in Washington state, imported a herd of 24 from Austria in 2007.
+Marc Santucci and Wilhelm Kohl of Pure Mangalitsa imported six more to Michigan in 2010, and more were imported stateside in 2014 and 2016.
+Since then, the breed’s popularity has spread across the U.S.

 The Hobby Farm Pig

 So are wooly pigs right for you?
 They are, admittedly, best suited for hobby farms, where bottom lines are less important than they are to dedicated meat producers.
 They take much longer to grow out than white pigs, requiring more than a year to reach 300 pounds, which is when their distinct fat marbling is at its peak, double the 5 or 6 months that other pigs need to reach maturity.
 Their litters are also smaller than modern pigs, usually around five to eight per farrowing.